Frequently Asked Questions

 Why not just use NAV?

-Settlement values use multiple public market sources with outlier detection.
-Private data uses encrypted attestations that can be verified but not faked.
-No single party can manipulate settlement values.
+Haircuts use multiple public market sources with outlier detection.
+The methodology is transparent and auditable.
+No single party can manipulate haircut calculations.

-Overnight repo markets adjust lending terms daily based on current settlement values and market conditions.
-Repo rates, haircuts, and margin requirements reprice every day.
+Overnight repo markets adjust lending terms daily based on current haircuts.
+Repo rates and margin requirements reprice continuously as conditions change.

 Continuous repricing eliminates dangerous lags.
-If market conditions deteriorate, lenders adjust terms immediately instead of waiting weeks or months.
+If market conditions deteriorate, terms adjust immediately instead of waiting weeks or months.
 This prevents hidden leverage buildup.

 Protocol Integration Questions